 Risa Lavizzo-Mourey, PARC Research Associate and Professor of Medical Ethics and Health Policy at the Perelman School of Medicine, was recently quoted in a Knowledge@Wharton article, "Why Addressing Social Factors Could Improve U.S. HealthCare."

 Collin Payne, GGD alumn, and Michel Guillot, PSC & PARC Research Associate, recently introduced a new way of measuring life expectancy accounting for the historical mortality conditions that today's older generations lived through.
 Read more about the study in Science Daily and check out the full article published in Population Studies.

 New Population Center Working Paper (PSC/PARC): Greenwood, Jeremy, Nezih Guner, and Karen Kopecky.
 2019.
-"The Wife's Protector: The Effect of Contraception on Marriage during the 20th Century."
-University of Pennsylvania Population Center Working Paper (PSC/PARC), 2019-28.
+"The Wife's Protector: A Quantitative Theory Linking Contraceptive Technology with the Decline in Marriage" University of Pennsylvania Population Center Working Paper (PSC/PARC), 2019-28.

 New Population Center Working Paper (PSC/PARC): Kulkarni, Vani, Veena Kulkarni, and Raghav Gaiha.
 2019.
 "Trust in Hospitals-Evidence from India."
 University of Pennsylvania Population Center Working Paper (PSC/PARC), 2019-27.

 New Population Center Working Paper (PSC/PARC): Huang, Zhiyong, and Fabrice Kämpfen.
 2019.
 "Assessing (and Addressing) Reporting Heterogeneity in Visual Analogue Scales (VAS) with an Application to Gender Difference in Quality of Life."
 University of Pennsylvania Population Center Working Paper (PSC/PARC), 2019-26.